RJGore92/more-branching/README.md

 * To access repository for project and review code, first clone repository at the appropriate link, then use Git Bash and/or Atom to open the project folder.
 * The following index numbers and their matching CSS and JS files correlate to the following assignments of the lesson:

-1. More Branching: Celebrity Dating Quiz  (Custom-spin: Which Mega Man Robot Master are you most like?)
+1. More Branching: Celebrity Dating Quiz

 2. More Branching: Political Meter